-James Laveck and Jenny Stein are the co-founders of Tribe of Heart and producers of the award-winning documentaries The Witness and Peaceable Kingdom.
-For the last ten years, their work has focused on the emerging new ethics of the human-animal relationship and the journey of awakening conscience.
+James Laveck and Jenny Stein are the co-founders of Tribe of Heart and producers of the award-winning documentaries The Witness and Peaceable Kingdom: The Journey Home.
+For the last ten years, their work has focused on the emerging new ethics of the human-animal relationship, the journey of awakening conscience and the path of holistic nonviolence.

 Our work as filmmakers has revolved around the awakening of conscience in the lives of ordinary people, and how this process leads to an understanding that we are all interconnected and that our choices can create more violence or more peace in the world.
 We have found that the stories that we have to share are universal, of interest to people of all walks of life, and around the world.
 We have seen that when approached with compassion and respect, audiences everywhere are willing to listen to new ideas and contemplate the possibility that there are important and even life changing facts and ideas they were not aware of before.